toanpn/ai-agent-platform/README.md

 ---

-**Built with ❤️ using Next.js, .NET 8, SQL Server, and Google ADK**
+**Built with ❤️ using Angular, .NET 8, SQL Server, and Google ADK**